LOCAL HISTORY AND FINE ART

 In 1907, the little first Methodist Church was outgrown, and a new, second, First Methodist Church was started, built on the corner of West 2nd Street and Avenue D (now Albany Avenue).

-Members of the local Episcopal Church of All Saints in Jensen began planning on building a Stuart Episcopal Church in June 1925.
+Members of the local Episcopal Church of All Saints (completed in 1898) in Jensen began planning on building a Stuart Episcopal Church in June 1925.
 They figured it would cost $30,000.
 Raising the necessary funds took awhile and in the meantime with hurricanes striking Florida including Stuart, banks closing and investment money not available, the hope of a church vanished.

 A major move and transformation occurred in 1930 when a new reorganized Stuart Episcopal congregation still in need of a building looked at the former Community Church.
 This now deserted 1895 church was purchased for $300 by the congregation and moved in the summer 1930 to two donated lots (from Stanley Kitching and John Charles Hancock) on West 3rd Street and then renovated by the church members.